FranZhou/FZRouterSwift/README.md

 You can consult FZDefaultURLRouter to implement your own routing parser.

 ## Author

 FranZhou, fairytale_zf@outlook.com

 ## License

-FZRouter is available under the MIT license.
+FZRouterSwift is available under the MIT license.
 See the LICENSE file for more info.